Baneen04/K-Means-Clustering/README.md

 # K-Means-Clustering
-In my project, I have implemented the K-Means Clustering algorithm to effectively partition the dataset into distinct groups.
+In my project, I have implemented the K-Means Clustering algorithm to effectively partition the dataset into distinct groups.By carefully selecting the number of clusters and iterating through the assignment and update steps, I was able to identify and group similar data points, revealing underlying patterns and structures within the data.
+This approach facilitated meaningful segmentation and analysis, enhancing the overall understanding of the dataset.